nengo/nengo/docs/releasing.rst

 7. Commit all changes from above before moving on to stage 2.

 .. todo::

+   Step 4 does not test on all platforms (Windows, Mac OS X, Linux with 32-bit and 64-bit versions of Python 2.7, 3.3, 3.4, and 3.5).
+   Doing so is difficult without

    Step 4 is a bit vague at the moment; we should have a separate document for all the platforms supported,